drummondlab/drummondlab.github.io/README.md

 Instead of merging your changes directly to the `master` branch, you will create a pull request.

 After pushing your branch to the repo, go to github and create a pull request, naming cbirger as the reviewer.
-(Eventually reviewer responsibilities will be shared across multiple lab members.)
-When you create the pull request, please make sure you set the base repository to getzlab/getzlab.github.io and the base reference branch to master.
-Once a pull request is approved, it will be merged to master, and thus pushed to the public website.
+(Eventually reviewer responsibilities will be shared across multiple lab members.)  **When you create the pull request, please make sure you set the base repository to getzlab/getzlab.github.io and the base reference branch to staging.**  Once a pull request is approved, it will be merged to staging, where cbirger can review all accumulated updates before he merges them to master.
+It is the merge to master that results in the publication of the new contentoo the lab's public website.

-When the pull request is completed, check to make sure the public site [www.getzlab.org](http://www.getzlab.org) looks the way you intended.
+A couple of hours after your pull request is approved and completed (after cbirger has had a chance to merge staging to master) check to make sure your updates to the public site [www.getzlab.org](http://www.getzlab.org) appear the way you intended.

-Don't forget to make your changes on a personal staging branch so they can be reviewed before merging onto master!
+Don't forget to make your changes on a personal staging branch so they can be reviewed before merging onto staging and, finally, to master!

 ## Changing look and feel